 A serious problem?

 However, it may be apparent to any regular visitor to Bukit Cerakah who keeps his/her eyes open, that many of the original forest trees have since died or toppled down, and there is no question this dieback is quite alarming and is NOT natural.
 In a natural state, a tropical forest is supposed to maintain equilibrium between growth/life and mortality, but here, mortality seems to be unusually high, certainly in the past few years.
 Trees here are dying faster than can be replaced, for reasons yet unknown.
-In a future post, I will elaborate on this negative phenomenon.
+There used to be canopy walk here that is long gone, possibly due to the deaths of the supporting trees.
+In a future post, I will elaborate more on this negative phenomenon.

 The forest and attractions